- 4 egg whites

 Baking the meringues — 1 hour

-Heat up the oven to a temperature of 110 degrees celsius (230 fahrenheit).
+Pre-heat the oven to a temperature of 110 degrees celsius (230 fahrenheit).
 Insert a nozzle to choice into the piping bag.
 Spoon the meringue mixture into said bag.
 Place the silicone mat onto the baking tray.
 Press the mixture trough the nozzle onto the silicone mat in fun shapes.

 Do this until the whole mixture has been used up.
 Bake for about 1 hour.
 Depending on the thickness and shape of the meringue this can take longer.
 Be sure to check once in a while.
 Let cool off completely, then enjoy!